leightonshank/leightonshank.github.io/resume.md

 - Work with stakeholders to define project requirements
 - Manage projects to maintain quality and deliver on-time results
 - Linux server administration
-- Encourage Agile best practices
+- Encourage Agile best practices using Scrum
 - Day-to-day project development and troubleshooting
 - Implement automated testing and continious integration
 - Created a custom PHP framework (inspired by Ruby on Rails)